-Anoka-Ramsey Community College is proud to offer reading and writing courses for English Language Learners (ELL).
+Anoka-Ramsey is proud to offer reading and writing courses for English Language Learners (ELL).
 As part of the ELL course sequence, students have access to additional support, including Supplemental Education, where an instructor is available to assist with required course activities and homework.
-ELL students are also encouraged to participate in the Conversation Partners program, which partners student, faculty and staff who want to practice their English skills with lifelong English speakers through casual, cross-cultural conversations.
+ELL students are also encouraged to participate in the Conversation Partners program, which partners students who want to practice their English skills with lifelong English speakers to engage in casual, cross-cultural conversations.
 Additionally, professional and peer writing tutors in the Writing Center provide free support for ELL students with various assignments.
 In the library, students have access to a videotaped series profiling everyday situations faced by individuals new to the US, and audiobooks of fiction, classics and language skills.